 Smiling middle aged woman with laptop

 Do you feel the urge to urinate more than 6 to 8 times a day?
-Do you often feel like you’re having “pee emergencies” that send you running to the toilet, unsure if you’ll make it in time?
+Do you often feel like the need to run to the toilet, unsure if you’ll make it in time?
 You may have an overactive bladder, or OAB.
+It is a condition that affects the muscles of the bladder, causing frequent urination, urinary urgency, and incontinence.
+Overactive bladder (OAB) also sometimes referred to as an “irritable” or “sensitive” bladder, can be caused by a variety of factors, including nerve damage, hormonal changes, and certain medications.

 Having an overactive bladder is a type of urinary incontinence known as urge incontinence.
 It is caused when the nerves in and around your bladder are damaged.
 As a result, your bladder muscles spasm, creating the sensation of a sudden and intense urge to urinate that can send you running to the toilet.
 Sometimes, you may not make it to the toilet on time.
 This can happen even when the bladder isn’t full.